CodeGeni/Book-Store-Site/README.md

 # Book-Store-Site

-Looking to make a nice book store site.
-I will use php for back end.
-Feel free to help out or ask questions.
+I will make a nice looking book store site.
+Feel free to contribute.
+No need to prioritize any computer languages.